Is Zanzibar a country or a part of Tanzania?

 However, foreign affairs, defense, immigration, and national currency are handled by the central government of Tanzania based in Dodoma and Dar es Salaam.

-🛂 Tip for Travelers: You do not need a separate visa to travel to Zanzibar if you already have a Tanzanian visa—because it is the same country.
+🛂 Tip for Travelers: You do not need a separate Zanzibar visa if you already have a Tanzanian visa, since Zanzibar is officially a Zanzibar part of Tanzania and not an independent country.

 🏝️ Why the Confusion?

-Many visitors are confused because Zanzibar feels and functions differently from mainland Tanzania in several ways:
+Many visitors researching “Is Zanzibar a country?” are confused because Zanzibar feels and functions differently from mainland Tanzania in several ways.
+Its unique Zanzibar political status and semi-autonomous Zanzibar government create a distinct identity within the union of Tanzania and Zanzibar.

 • Own flag and anthem